MiCA

 3. A statement whether the white paper concerns an offer of EMT or admission of EMT to trade on a crypto-asset trading platform;

-4. A description of the rights and obligations attached to the tokens;
+4. A description of the rights and obligations attached to the tokens, including the right of redemption at nonimale value and the procedure and conditions for exercising those rights;

 3.1.3 Significante stable coins